pyrypiironen/wolt_2024/README.md

 # Delivery Fee Calculator

-This is my solution to [Wolt Summer 2024 Engineering Intership](https://github.com/woltapp/engineering-internship-2024).
+This is my solution to [Wolt Summer 2024 Engineering Internship](https://github.com/woltapp/engineering-internship-2024).

-I am applying for backend position using Python.
+I am applying for a backend position using Python.

 The Delivery Fee Calculator is an HTTP API (single POST endpoint), which calculates the delivery fee based on the information in the request payload (JSON) and includes the calculated delivery fee in the response payload (JSON).